tombye/trexit/_posts/2017-10-06-camino-stages-25-to-28.markdown

 For anyone walking the whole thing, Sarria's a reminder of how far they've come and that they're on the last stretch.

-Here's one of a few of the town's churches.
+Here's one of the town's many churches.

 ![A church in Sarria](https://github.com/tombye/trexit/raw/gh-pages/assets/images/church-in-sarria.jpg)